Parkland school shooter avoids the death penalty after jury recommends life in prison

 In closing arguments Tuesday, prosecutors argued Cruz's decision to commit the shooting was deliberate and carefully planned, while Cruz's defense attorneys offered evidence of a lifetime of struggles at home and in school.

-"What he wanted to do, what his plan was and what he did, was to murder children at school and their caretakers," Satz said Tuesday.
+"What he wanted to do, what his plan was and what he did, was to murder children at school and their caretakers," lead prosecutor Michael Satz said Tuesday.
 "The appropriate sentence for Nikolas Cruz is the death penalty," he concluded.

 However, defense attorney Melisa McNeill said Cruz "is a brain damaged, broken, mentally ill person, through no fault of his own."
 She pointed to the defense's claim that Cruz's mother used drugs and drank alcohol while his mother was pregnant with him, saying he was "poisoned" in her womb.